jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

     ```

 8.  **Construct a custom 'create-react-app' template and use it to start a new application**<br/>
-    We also have a special App Academy template which we create by using:
+    We have a special App Academy template which we create by using:

     ```js
     npx create-react-app --template @appacademy/simple --use-npm
     ```

 9.  **Pass props into a React component**<br/>
-    React elements can accept props from its parent or from wherever it is created or rendered. props is an object that gets passed down from the parent function component into the child function component.
+    React elements can accept props from its parent or from wherever it is created or rendered. **props** is an object that gets passed down from the parent function component into the child function component.

     ```js
     function NavBar() {
       return (
         <nav>
           <h1>Pet App</h1>
+          // props being passed in component
           <NavLinks hello='world' />
         </nav>
       );